ocular-d/openapi-guide/docs/style-guide/summaries.md

 # Summaries

-**maybe add a link to a spectral rule?**
+Summaries are also an important part of the API documentation because they are displayed in key parts of the navigation.
+Users often use them to understand whether an endpoint or item is relevant to them, so their goal is to hint at what the item is enabling users to do.

+Follow these simple tips for summaries:

+- Add summaries to endpoints
-Don’t repeat the name of the method in summary, if we talk about GET, don’t say Get all users (example)
+- Don’t repeat the name of the method in summary, if we talk about GET, don’t say Get all users (example)

-Wording should be as clear and self-explaining as possible
+- Wording should be as clear and self-explaining as possible

-Shorter is better
+- Shorter is better

-Add summaries to endpoints
+[maybe add a link to a spectral rule?]